nf-core/chipseq/docs/usage.md

 --fasta '[path to FASTA file]'
 ```

-### `--primary_filtering`
+### `--allow_multi_align`
-Specifying `--primary_filtering` will filter out secondary alignments and unmapped reads from the BWA output file.
-Only primary alignments are retained.
+Specifying `--allow_multi_align` will turn off the filtering of secondary alignments and unmapped reads from the BWA output file.
+Without this option, only primary alignments will be retained.

 ### `--saveReference`
 Supply this parameter to save any generated reference genome files to your results folder.
 These can then be used for future pipeline runs, reducing processing times.